SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param-saveInterval.md

 For this attribute to have any effect, the parameter must be saved.
 For standalone parameters, this is configurable through the save attribute.

-For column parameters, this is configured by specifying the save option for this column on the table parameter.
-Additionally, for column parameters, the saveInterval attribute will need to be configured in the table parameter.
+For column parameters, saving is enabled by configuring the save option for the column within the table parameter.
+Additionally, the saveInterval attribute must be specified on both the table parameter and the column parameter to ensure proper functionality.

 If you specify a saveInterval attribute, the database will only allow one save operation per interval.
 Intermediate value updates will not be saved.